Chart Color Schemes

 Wilton's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Wilton's health outcomes show excellent results, particularly for younger age groups with low prevalence rates of common conditions.
+Wilton's health outcomes data shows excellent results, with younger age groups having particularly low prevalence rates for common health conditions.

 Frequently Asked Questions - Health